mis à jour Last minute

 January-march:

 There is snow, cold and quite cosy with fire in the firestove.
 Skiing and snowblowing.
 Will car start or get stuck?
-Sheeps are in the barn with possibility to go outside.
+Sheep are in the barn with possibility to go outside.
 Mainprojects are next year firewood, indoor improvements, some organizing, cleaning, and I am servicing stuff.
 Waiting time for spring and lambing feels like ages.

 April and mai: